ayglcinar/map-markers/README.md

 ## Configuring a Google API Key
 This template does not include a Google API key.
 Without a key, Google's map display is  darkened, and the map is intended for development purposes only.

-The following steps detail how to include your own Google API key into the code:
+To get and include your own Google API key:
 1. Obtain a key following [these instructions](https://developers.google.com/maps/documentation/embed/get-api-key) (Skip this step if you already have a key)
 2. Create a .env file in the root directory of the template
 3. Insert the following line inside the .env file, replacing ```<Your API KEY>``` with your API key: